-- 1. Bump in the same class within 35 miles (seniority unit in MnDOT).
-Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which he/she is qualified, that is located within thirty-five (35) miles of his/her current work location (in MnDOT, within his/her seniority unit), in his/her current classification, employment condition and agency, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping; or - 2.
+- 1. Bump in the same class within thirty-five (35) miles (seniority unit in MnDOT).

+Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which they are qualified, that is located within thirty-five (35) miles of their current work location (in MnDOT, within their seniority unit), in their current classification, employment condition and agency, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping; or - 2.
 If the above option is not available, the employee shall either: - a.
 Bump in the same class statewide.
-Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which he/she is qualified in his/her current classification, employment condition and agency, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping. - b.
-Bump into a lower or equal class within 35 miles (seniority unit in MnDOT).
-Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which he/she is qualified, that is located within thirty-five (35) miles of his/her current work location (in MnDOT within his/her seniority unit), in the next lower or equal classification, in the employment condition and agency in which the employee bumping is currently serving, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping. - 3.
-Bump into a lower or equal class statewide.
-Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which he/she is qualified in the next lower or equal classification, in the employment condition and agency in which the employee bumping is currently serving, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping. - 4.
+Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which they are qualified in their current classification, employment condition and agency, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping. - b.
+Bump into a lower or equal class within thirty-five (35) miles (seniority unit in MnDOT).
+Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which they are qualified, that is located within thirty-five (35) miles of their current work location (in MnDOT within their seniority unit), in the next lower or equal classification, in the employment condition and agency in which the employee bumping is currently serving, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping.

+- 3. Bump into a lower or equal class statewide.
+Proceeding on the basis of inverse order of the Classification Seniority of the employees currently occupying the positions, the employee shall bump into the first position for which they are qualified in the next lower or equal classification, in the employment condition and agency in which the employee bumping is currently serving, provided that the position is occupied by an employee with less Classification Seniority than the employee bumping. - 4.
 Layoff.
 If none of the preceding exists or if the employee chooses not to accept the preceding, the employee shall be laid off.

-An employee who does not have sufficient Classification Seniority to bump into a classification in which he/she has previously served shall not forfeit the right to exercise Classification Seniority in bumping into the next classification in which he/she has previously served.
+An employee who does not have sufficient Classification Seniority to bump into a classification in which they have previously served shall not forfeit the right to exercise Classification Seniority in bumping into the next classification in which they have previously served.